RageCageApp/VanillaMVC/README.md

 lacks feature that allows user to request another activation email

 lacks anti-virus and xss clean of photo uploaded

+needs to employ APC and Memcache to increase performance/scalability

 Local Setup
 ================